What is a home inspection?

 How much will my inspection cost?
 Are there any hidden fees?

-Our prices are simple, and tax is included.
-Please visit our services page.
+Our prices are simple, please visit our services page.
 Some homes require different pricing.

 What methods of payment do you take?